isabella232/presentation-druxt_101/slides-modules-druxt-views.md

 </div>

 <!--
-In this case, the route is the Drupal Frontpage View, so the DruxtView module is used to render this route.
+In this case, the route is the Drupal Frontpage View, so the DruxtView module is used to render the page.

 The DruxtView component can also be used in a standard Nuxt page or Vue component.

 It requires a View ID or UUID, and an optional Display ID.

+All configuration is managed in the Drupal backend, but the Frontend developer has access to the configuration, pagination, filters, sorts and more via the DruxtWrapper slots system.
 -->